Scholarships Available

 - Demonstrated academic achievement ranking among the top 25% of class

-A four year, renewable scholarship to a Newaygo County graduating high school senior who has:
+To be awarded to a Newaygo County graduating high school senior

 - Demonstrated academic achievement by maintaining a 2.5 GPA on a 4.0 scale